 Go over the wood first with some light sanding paper.
 Use #220 grit to sand better.
 Remove the particles with a tack cloth to avoid raising the grain of the wood.
 If your design needs a border, draw it on the wood first.
 Cut the paper that matches the size of the box top, and use blue tape on four corners to keep it stable.

-Do not cut corners at this stage, since they show in the final product.
-A design helps you in balance, repetition, harmony, proportion, contrast, and unity.
+Do not cut corners at this stage since they show in the final product.
+A design helps you balance, repetition, harmony, proportion, contrast, and unity.
 Whichever wood design you choose, work at it until you produce it as it is.
-It might not be as original as the one you have, but copying gives you something almost similar.
+It might not be as original as yours, but copying gives you something similar.

 When searching for a new design, draft it in the sketchbook until you get something you like.
 It takes several tries to smooth out the bumps.
-After the wood design refines and perfects the wood design, then transfer it onto tracing paper.
+After the wood design is refined and perfected the wood design, then transfer it onto tracing paper.
 Using tracing paper makes it easier to transfer the design onto the wood.
 You are allowed to practice color combinations on some scrap wood or paper before you move to your surface.